 Climate change isn’t the only thing putting bees and their essential services at risk.
 Galpern is studying how agricultural practices and fragmented landscapes are contributing to the decline in bees, and how promoting conservation practices in agricultural areas could help reverse the decline.

 “There are a number of interacting factors that will affect bees, it’s not just climate change,” says Galpern.
 “Things like pesticides and loss of habitat for bees are likely to be more important than climate change in understanding the disappearance of pollinators.”

 Bees key to crops

 Other researchers, meanwhile, are looking at how the loss of those pollinators is affecting crops around the world.
-Lawrence Harder, professor in the Department of Biological Sciences in the Faculty of Science, was one of dozens of researchers to study 41 crop systems to understand the consequences of having fewer bees and other pollinators including flies, butterflies and beetles.
+Dr. Lawrence Harder, PhD, professor in the Department of Biological Sciences in the Faculty of Science, was one of dozens of researchers to study 41 crop systems to understand the consequences of having fewer bees and other pollinators including flies, butterflies and beetles.

 “As habitat for wild insects is converted to agricultural uses, there are fewer types and numbers of pollinators available to visit crops,” says Harder.
 “As a result many of their flowers are not adequately pollinated.”

 This means popular foods including coffee, tomatoes and watermelon may be at risk.
 “To maintain and enhance global crop yields, we need to look at new ways to manage pollinators and integrate honey bees with a diverse number of wild insects.”